Testing Support Size More Efficiently Than Learning Histograms: Choosing Parameters

 Our goal is now:

-\begin{boxgoal} Choose degree $d$ and ``safe interval'' $[\ell, r]$ such that the (Poissonized) support-size tester in \cref{def:poisson-tester}, instantiated with the (shifted and scaled) Chebyshev polynomial $P_d$, works with the smallest sample size parameter $m$, even though densities $p_i$ may not belong to $[\ell, r]$. \end{boxgoal}
+\begin{goal} Choose degree $d$ and ``safe interval'' $[\ell, r]$ such that the (Poissonized) support-size tester in \cref{def:poisson-tester}, instantiated with the (shifted and scaled) Chebyshev polynomial $P_d$, works with the smallest sample size parameter $m$, even though densities $p_i$ may not belong to $[\ell, r]$. \end{goal}

 To do this, we will set up a series of constraints that these parameters must satisfy in order for the tester to succeed, and then minimize $m$ with respect to these parameters.